 There’s no doubt about it — estate planning is a sensitive subject.
 Learning more about what estate planning is involves two taboo topics most of us avoid discussing: death and money.
 As a result, estate planning often gets swept under the rug and put off to be dealt with at a later date.
 Although estate planning can be a daunting task, a well-informed estate plan is essential, ultimately providing peace of mind and protection for an individual and the loved ones left behind.

 Creating a well-designed estate plan is a critical step in the development of an overall financial plan.
 It’s important to work with an attorney and your wealth advisor to develop your plan and the associated legal documents.
-The attorney will explain what estate planning is and guide you through the creation of fundamental estate planning documents, while your wealth advisor can ensure the plan aligns with your long-term goals and that account titling and listed beneficiaries are coordinated with any legal documents.
+The attorney will explain estate planning 101 basics and will guide you through the creation of fundamental estate planning documents, while your wealth advisor can ensure the plan aligns with your long-term goals and that account titling and listed beneficiaries are coordinated with any legal documents.

 Although each estate plan is tailored to the individual, there are some essential documents that are common to most plans:

 - Last Will and Testament: Even for estates that seem straightforward or have few assets, a Last Will and Testament is the most essential part of what estate planning is for most people.
 A Will provides a detailed list of instructions for how an individual’s probate property should be distributed after he or she dies.
 It also designates a guardian for any minor children and nominates an executor for the estate.
 It is the executor’s responsibility to carry out the wishes of the deceased.It’s important to note that while a Last Will and Testament dictates instructions for probate assets in family estate planning, it does not set out terms for distribution on “non-probate assets.”
 Instead, these are assets that pass to a beneficiary named on the document that was signed when the asset was created.
 Examples of non-probate assets include: